 People Also Ask

-No, LipiFlow and iLux are not the same, though both are treatments for dry eye caused by Meibomian Gland Dysfunction.
-LipiFlow uses a combination of heat and gentle pressure applied directly to the eyelids to unblock glands, while iLux utilizes a handheld device with similar thermal and compression technology but offers more targeted, adjustable settings.
-At Liberty Laser Eye Center, we evaluate each patient's specific condition to recommend the most effective option.
-Both procedures are non-invasive and performed in-office, but their mechanisms and patient suitability can differ.
-A comprehensive dry eye assessment is essential to determine which treatment aligns best with your needs.
+No, LipiFlow and iLux are not the same, though both are thermal pulsation treatments for dry eye caused by meibomian gland dysfunction.
+LipiFlow uses a combination of heat and gentle pressure to unblock oil glands in the eyelids, while iLux employs a similar heat-and-massage approach but with a different device design and application method.
+At Liberty Laser Eye Center, we evaluate each patient's specific condition to recommend the most suitable option.
+Both treatments aim to restore natural oil production to improve tear film stability and reduce dry eye symptoms, but the choice depends on individual anatomy and severity.
+A comprehensive eye exam is essential to determine which therapy may be more effective for your needs.